scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 }
 ```

+These are known as implicit values.

-### Type Class Interfaces
+### Type Class Use

-A type class *interface* is any functionality we expose to users.
+A type class *use* is any functionality
-Interfaces are generic methods that accept
+that requires a type class instance to work.
+In Scala this means any method
-instances of the type class as implicit parameters.
+that accepts instances of the type class as implicit parameters.

+Cats provides utilities that make type classes easier to use,
+and you will sometimes seem these patterns in other libraries.
-There are two common ways of specifying an interface:
-*Interface Objects* and *Interface Syntax*.
+There are two ways it does this: *Interface Objects* and *Interface Syntax*.

 **Interface Objects**

-The simplest way of creating an interface
+The simplest way of creating an interface that uses a type class
 is to place methods in a singleton object:

 ```scala mdoc:silent